Cart

 Gently Stretching

-Stretching is one of the quickest and easiest ways to ease trapezius and neck tightness.
+Stretching is one of the quickest and easiest ways to ease stiff neck trapezius.
 You can do it anywhere, anytime.

 When work fatigue hits, simply tilt your head gently to one side, bringing your ear toward your shoulder.
 Then, lift that shoulder toward your ear in a subtle shrug.